The Symphony of Sound: Elevating Your High-End Basement Home Theater

 - Bounce around and linger in corners, creating a muddy, overpowering low-end sound.

-- Cause standing waves, where certain frequencies boom too loud although others disappear.
+- Cause standing waves, where certain frequencies boom too loud while others disappear.

 - Turn your home theater into a rattle-fest, shaking walls, furniture, and maybe even your popcorn bowl.